m2osw/eventdispatcher/README.md

 ## `ed-stop`

-The `ed-stop` sends a SIGINT and then a SIGTERM (if required) to the specified service or PID.
+The `ed-stop` sends a `SIGINT` and then a `SIGTERM` (if required) to the specified service or PID.

     ed-stop --server <name>|<pid>

+This is similar to the `kill -<signal> <ipd>` command except that we also support names of our services.

 In most cases, it is preferable to use the `ed-signal` to do a _soft_ termination of a service.
-The `ed-signal` can send a `STOP` or a `QUIT` message instead.
+The `ed-signal` can send a `STOP` or a `QUITTING` message instead.

 ## `ed-signal`

-The `ed-signal` sends a message to the specified _server_ (`--server`).
+The `ed-signal` sends a message to the specified _server_ (`--host`).
 The default is to send a UDP message (a.k.a. a signal) to the service without having to wait for an answer.

-    ed-signal --server 127.0.0.1
+    ed-signal --host 127.0.0.1 STOP

-You may specify the message with the `--message <command>` option.
+The message must be specified.
+It can be introduced with the `--message` option name.
+The message may include a server and service name as in:

+    ed-signal snap:cluckd/STOP

+which sends the `STOP` command to the communicator running on the server named 'snap` asking it to forward the message to a service named `cluckd`.

-The server can be specified as a filename and a variable name in which case the tool reads that file as a configuration file and looks for the named variable.
-It takes as as a IP address and an optional port to be used to send the message to that specific service.
+The --host can be specified as a filename and a variable name in which case ed-signal reads that file as a configuration file and looks for the named variable.
+It views the content of that variable as an IP address and an optional port to be used to send the message.
 For example:

-    ... --server /etc/fluid-settings/fluid-settings.conf@listen ...
+    ... --host /etc/fluid-settings/fluid-settings.conf@listen ...

 Note: It would be cool to gather the information from the service name,
       which the communicatord knows about (under `/usr/share/communicatord`).
       Only the communicatord depends on the eventdispatcher.

-# Missing Features

-* Full IPv6 Support

-  We need to make sure that all our classes support IPv6 as expected.
-  It should already be in place, it's a matter of testing to make sure it works 100% as expected.

-* Use of libaddr everywhere

-  The snapcommunicator version used a string for the address and an integer for the port.
-At this time the library still accepts those parameters.

-  The new version should accept an `addr::addr` instead leaving the parsing work to the caller (so it can be specialized as per the caller's need).

-  This will also help with the IPv6 support since the `addr::addr` objects make all addresses an IPv6 address.

-* Attempt connecting with additional addresses

-  The `connect()` for a TCP or a UDP connection may have multiple addresses (i.e. many web services offer a list of 5, 7, 10... addresses).
-If the `connect()` fails with the first address, then it should be re-attempted with the next one.
-This is not very useful with our services at the moment.

-  **Note:** these addresses may also change with time.
-So if you requests a domain to give you an IP address at some point, it may be necessary to request for new IPs when you attempt to reconnect much later.
-This is also not currently supported as input domain names are transformed to IP addresses and they stay that way _forever_ (until you restart or as a programmer, until you create a new object with that domain name).

-* Full multithread support

-  The library depends on our `cppthread` library so it has full access to all the multithread features we have available.
-However, at the moment, most of the functions are not multithread safe.
-We need to add such support (i.e. mutex + guards).

-  Until this is complete you either have to protect your threads really well or use your own layer to handle messages in one specific thread through the `ed::communicator` and your other thread to do work.
-Our current implementation, though, works really well with services that use threads only to do _instant_ work or do not really need to use threads at all.
-We've successfully use the library in all three types of processes.
+However, we already support the service name in the message as shown above.
+The server name is optional so one could write:

+          ed-signal snaprfs/LOG_ROTATE

+      to send `LOG_ROTATE` to the snaprfs instance running on the local server.